etruel/wpematico/readme.txt

 * Added campaign preview feature.
 * Added compatibility to use Manual Fetching Addon.
 * Some tweaks and improvement of performance on uploading of files.
+* Added compatibility to use Cookies HTTP from Professional Addon.

 = 1.8.5 Dec 4, 2017 =